 Also LED lights offer a smaller spectrum of light.
 Certain wavelengths the plant requires to generate calcium are absent.
 So keep an eye on calcium deficiency when growing with LED.

 Calcium is a semi-mobile nutrient, so the signs of a calcium deficiency begin with the new growths on your plant, but they will start moving after a period of time.
 You will first see it in the new growths towards to top of your plant as well as the middle vegetative growth.
 This is simply because it appears first in the area that is growing the fastest.

 If you test out the pH of the plant’s soil and see that the pH level is too low, then adding calcium to it will not be a bad idea.
-Not sure if your plants have a calcium deficiency?
-Read the article Nutrient deficiencies in marijuana plants for a list with pictures of all deficiencies.

 The best way to fight it is to avoid it in the first place.
 The best way of doing that, like with other nutrient deficiencies, is to use Marijuana Booster to ensure your plants are fed with the right nutrients at the right times.